Astro-Discs-TX/medusa/www/apps/docs/content/deployments/server/deploying-on-aws-using-terraform.md

 ## Architectural Decisions Behind the Terraform Module

-When designing the Terraform module for Medusa, we prioritized scalability, security, and performance while minimizing the operational overhead for development teams.
-To achieve this, we selected fully managed AWS services, allowing teams to focus on building e-commerce solutions without the complexity of maintaining cloud infrastructure.
+When designing the Terraform module for Medusa, [U11D](https://u11d.com) prioritized scalability, security, and performance while minimizing the operational overhead for development teams.
+To achieve this, [U11D](https://u11d.com) selected fully managed AWS services, allowing teams to focus on building e-commerce solutions without the complexity of maintaining cloud infrastructure.

 Key architectural decisions include:

 - Use of Managed Services: All core components — such as Amazon RDS for PostgreSQL, Amazon ElastiCache for Redis, and the Application Load Balancer (ALB) — are fully managed services.
 This eliminates the need for teams to handle infrastructure maintenance tasks like patching, backups, and scaling operations.
-- Containerization with AWS Fargate: We run Medusa services as ECS tasks on AWS Fargate, removing the need for Kubernetes cluster management.
+- Containerization with AWS Fargate: Module run Medusa services as ECS tasks on AWS Fargate, removing the need for Kubernetes cluster management.
 Teams can focus on defining scaling policies without worrying about the underlying infrastructure.
 - Optimized Docker Images: The Terraform module is complemented by Docker image definitions (provided as Dockerfiles in a separate [repository](https://github.com/u11d-com/medusa-starter/tree/v1)).
 These images follow best practices for security, performance, and minimal size, ensuring efficient resource utilization in production environments.

 By leveraging managed services, this architecture reduces the time, effort, and expertise required to maintain infrastructure.
 It provides the flexibility to control scalability while ensuring high availability, robust security, and optimal performance — allowing development teams to concentrate on delivering business value through their e-commerce platforms.